CUHK-AIM-Group/Endora/Other-Methods/LVDM/README.md

 </div>

-This is the repo modified from https://github.com/YingqingHe/LVDM for training, sampling and evaluation for the endoscopy scenario.
+This repo is modified from https://github.com/YingqingHe/LVDM for training, sampling and evaluation for the endoscopy scenario.

 ---
 ## ⚙️ Setup